mosip/esignet-mock-services/mock-relying-party-ui/README.md

 ## Build & run (for developers)

-The application run on PORT=5000 by default.
+The application runs on PORT=5000 by default.

 - Env variables